ehsanbabavu/ariyabot/replit.md

 # Overview

-## About Ariya Bot
-**Ariya Bot** is your intelligent 24/7customer support assistant designed to transform how you communicate with customers.
-It's a modern, full-stack TypeScript Persian e-commerce and support platform that brings together powerful tools for online business management.
-From automated customer interactions to streamlined order processing, Ariya Bot makes it easy to manage your products, handle customer inquiries, and grow your business.

-## Project Description
-This project is a comprehensive, full-stack TypeScript web application built specifically for the Persian market.
-It offers extensive features including intelligent customer support, e-commerce capabilities, user management, ticketing system, inventory control, and subscription services with role-based access control.
-The platform features a fully localized Farsi UI with RTL (right-to-left) support, responsive mobile-first design, and AI-powered functionalities like smart ordering and WhatsApp-based deposit receipt processing.
-The goal is to provide an intuitive and powerful online business tool that enhances user experience through advanced AI and robust system architecture.
+**Ariya Bot** is an intelligent 24/7 customer support assistant and a modern, full-stack TypeScript Persian e-commerce platform.
+It aims to transform customer communication and streamline online business management, offering features from automated customer interactions to order processing.
+The project provides a comprehensive web application built for the Persian market, including intelligent customer support, e-commerce, user management, ticketing, inventory control, and subscription services with role-based access.
+It features a fully localized Farsi UI with RTL support, a responsive mobile-first design, and AI-powered functionalities like smart ordering and WhatsApp-based deposit receipt processing, enhancing user experience through advanced AI and robust system architecture.

 # User Preferences